brookshelley/brookshelley.github.com/movies.md

 14. **Tremors**

     "Featuring Kevin Bacon from Footloose" as the least convincing outdoor working man in a movie, ever.
 He and his boyfriend can't leave town, so they end up fighting giant worms.
 This movie is super euphemistic, hilarious, and the best role Reba has ever had.

+15. **Shin Godzilla**

+    A fantastic look at how modern bueracracy and posturing can get in the way of stopping a giant lizard.
+Too bad they don't show the environmental devastation wrought by eschewing safety checks.

+16. **Your Name**

+    A super cute, super straight story of love through time.
+Imagine if the Lake House was better, and didn't have Keanu.
+It's basically this.

+17. **The Girl with All the Gifts**

+    Another great zombie movie, with a super cute protagonist.
+Cute kid zombies are great.

+18. **Raw**

+    This is literally what happens if you break vegan.

+19. **Prometheus**

+    Had to rewatch this after Covenant.
+Still perfect.
+Naomi Rapace could do her taxes on film, and I'd probably be riveted.
+She rules.

+20. **Justice League Dark**

+    I wanted this to be better.
+It was so-so, and seriously, _Swamp Thing_?

+21. **The Heat**

+    A send-up of Lethal Weapon + every buddy cop film.
+Mcarthy and Bullock are fantastic in this.

+22. **Keanu**

+    I will watch this yearly, as it's one of the 4 movies I own.
+Get high, and watch this movie about a kitten, and the men who love him.

+23. **Wicker Man**

+    Nick Cage at his most unhinged.
+Well, close to it.
+My roommate hadn't seen this, so I introduced her to this hilarious hellride.

+24. **Neon Demon**

+    Don't get into modelling.
+It'll end badly.
+This movie was beautiful, gory, and wild.

+25. **Kubo**

+    I've enjoyed other movies from this studio more – Coraline for one – but this was still fun.

+## 2016

+1. Nine Lives

+    Nothing could redeem this absolute shitpile.
+We thought it would be funny to watch a movie about Kevin Spacey as a cat, but it was _unbearably_ bad.
+Avoid.